Yobby0402/YobbyFileServer/README.md

 ### 📖 Introduction

-Yobboy File Server is a local web server application that integrates file browsing, Markdown preview, and Draw.io diagram editing.
-With a modern GUI interface, you can easily start the server and manage/edit files in your browser.
+Yobboy File Server is a powerful local web server application that integrates file browsing, online code editing, Markdown previewing, and Draw.io diagram editing.
+With a modern GUI interface and professional CodeMirror editor, you can easily start the server and manage/edit files in your browser.

 ### 🎬 Use Cases